ilgaur/ilgaur.github.io/_posts/2025-05-17-replicating-docker-volumes.md

 docker volume create my-new-app_static_data
 ```

-3. The cool part - used a throwaway Alpine container to copy everything:
+3. Then used a throwaway Alpine container to copy everything:
 ```bash
 docker run --rm -v my-old-app_postgres-data:/from -v my-new-app_postgres-data:/to alpine ash -c "cd /from && cp -av . /to"
 ```